Our online language courses will:

-You do individual work on materials on our Website AND attend fully voice-enabled interactive Wimba Classroom sessions every week to practice your conversation skills with an instructor and peers.
+You do individual work on materials on our Website AND attend live, voice-enabled virtual classroom sessions every week to practice conversation with an instructor and peers.

 To join our online courses, you need to:

-- Have a computer with a full administrator access running Windows XP,Vista or 7 or Mac OS 10.7 or higher.
-(Windows 8 or Linux may work, but they are not fully tested.)
-Public lab computers often do not work since you are not allowed to change their configurations as needed.
+- Have a computer with a full administrator access running Windows XP,Vista or 7 (Windows 8 is untested but probably will work) or Mac OS 10.7 or higher.
+Public lab computers do not work if they do not allow you to install new software and change their configurations as needed.

 - Connect a microphone headset to your computer to talk with your instructor and classmates.
-No built-in speakers are allowed because they will create feedback-loop echoes/noises.
+No built-in speakers/microphones are allowed because they will create audio interferences.